achyudtv/recipe-analysis/index.md

 We then removed the columns 'id', 'contributor_id', 'nutrition', 'steps', 'tags', 'ingredients', 'submitted', 'description', 'user_id', 'recipe_id', 'date', 'rating', and 'review' as these columns aren't neccessary for our analysis.
 We also drop any rows containing 'nan' values at this point as well.

-We then get dataframe cleaned for our analysis.
-Here is a look at the head below:
+We then got a dataframe cleaned for our analysis.
+Here is a look at its head below:

 | | name  | minutes | n_steps | n_ingredients | average_rating | calories | total fat | sugar | sodium | protein | saturated fat | carbohydrates |
 |-------|-------|---------|---------|----------------|----------------|----------|------------|--------|--------|---------|----------------|----------------|